kr-eem/Profit-Taker-Guide/beginner/eclipse-builds.md

 - Covers IPS, cold, radiation, gas, corrosive and blast.
 - Rank 0 Melee Exposure is just fine on most builds.
+- Rank >0 Exodia Contagion is not necessary.
 - If you don't oneshot elements, consider replacing attack speed mods with Primed Pressure Point and/or Organ shatter or modding for more strength.
 - The Zaw is Balla+Peye+Vargeet II Jai.
 If you have a different strike, see [__How to Build A Zaw__](/beginner/creating-builds.html#zaw-part-setups) for making a Zaw with a different strike.
 :::